pacharanero/pacharanero.github.io/medicine.md

 # PREVIOUS MEDICAL POSTS
 (all posts immediately sequential without gaps, unless otherwise indicated)
+* **August 2011 - present:** General Practitioner and Emergency Physician, professional locum, various posts, including but not limited to:
+  * Bethany Medical Centre, St Helens
+  * Seven Brooks Medical Centre, Atherton
+  * Brookmill Medical Centre, Leigh
+  * Netherley Health Centre, Liverpool
+  * The Ash, Liverpool
+  * Whiston Hospital Foundation Trust ED
+  * Salford Royal Hospital Foundation Trust ED
+  * Various secure establishments (contact me for details if required)

 * **August 2008 – July 2011:** Specialty Registrar in General Practice – North Western Deanery – Wigan GPVTS
   * Dermatology ITP (Prosser White Dermatology Unit, Leigh/Chandler House, Wigan)
   * Paediatrics (Wigan Royal Albert Edward Infirmary)
   * Obstetrics & Gynaecology (Wigan Royal Albert Edward Infirmary)
   * Medicine – MAU and Elderly Care, (Wigan Royal Albert Edward Infirmary)

 * **December 2006 – July 2008:** Specialist Registrar in Anaesthesia and Intensive Care Medicine, Mersey Deanery.
 Full exposure to mixed anaesthetic practice including sub-specialities: Trauma, Emergency, Vascular, Paediatric and ICU/HDU, Cardiothoracic anaesthesia including on- and off-pump CABG, thoracotomy, Neuroanaesthesia and Neuro ICU, Burns/Plastics ICU and Anaesthesia, Ophthalmic, ENT and Obstetric.
 Based at: Warrington Hospital, The Cardiothoracic Centre Liverpool, Walton Centre for Neurology and Neurosurgery, Royal Liverpool University Hospital, Whiston Hospital

 * **August 2006 – December 2006:** Part-time locum in A&E and Anaesthesia.
 Via Medacs Agency I arranged a 3-month voluntary gap in full-time employment to allow myself to be free from a contract notice period so I would be free to accept an SpR job in Anaesthesia.
 This time was spent working as a locum in A&E and Anaesthesia.

 * **August 2005 – August 2006:** Middle Grade Clinical Fellow in Emergency Medicine, Whiston Hospital, Merseyside Working on the Middle Grade rota alongside the A&E SpRs and carrying the same level of clinical responsibility including being advisory and supervisory to junior doctors and Nurse Practitioners, teaching of students and doctors, active management of the A&E department in liaison with the Coordinating Nurse.
 Significant involvement in critical care activities, prehospital ‘forward aid’ requests, airway management, resuscitation, and cardiac emergencies.

 * **August 2001 to July 2005:** (summary, details upon request if required):
   * Anaesthesia (2 Years)
   * Critical Care and Medicine (1 Year)
   * Emergency Medicine (1 year)

 * **August 2000 to July 2001:** Preregistration House Officer, Whiston Hospital, Merseyside, UK

 ## OTHER POSTS (INCLUDING PAST POSTS)

+* **January 2015 to present:** Founding Director of [Leigh Hackspace](http://www.leighhack.org/) - a non-profit creative/educational community in Leigh, Lancashire. (voluntary post)

-* **October 2013 to present:** Social Media Manager for the Primary Heath Care Specialist Group (PHCSG) of the British Computer Society.
-This is a committee post and is held for 3 years.
+* **October 2013 to October 2016:** Social Media Manager for the Primary Heath Care Specialist Group (PHCSG) of the British Computer Society.
+This is a voluntary committee post and is held for 3 years.

-* **September 2012 to present:** Co-director of openGPSoC, a non-profit CIC founded to create and maintain an open-source alternative to current closed-source GP clinical systems.
+* **September 2012 to present:** Co-director of openGPSoC, a non-profit CIC founded to create and maintain open-source alternatives to current closed-source clinical systems and infrastructure.

 * **April 2012 to present:** Member of Royal College of General Practitioners Health Informatics Group.
 The group meets approximately every 2-3 months to discuss important matters pertaining to GP and general healthcare IT.
-Recent topics have included
+Recent topics have included care.data, GOV.UK Verify, open APIs pertaining to GPSoC-R, and others.

 * **July 2009 to July 2011:** Elected GP Trainees’ Representative on Joint Local Negotiating Committee (Acting Staff Side Chairman) – Meeting approximately every 2 months, the LNC negotiates Deanery-wide policies used by the Lead Employing Trusts (Pennine Acute Trust, North Lancashire PCT, and Greater Manchester West MHT).
 My role as a GP trainees’ representative is to work with the representatives of the other specialities and with the BMA’s representative to ensure that trainees’ terms and conditions are not harmed by changes in Deanery and Lead Employer Policy.
 I stepped down from this post as I was ineligible to hold it once I completed my training.

-* **2005 – 2007:** Responsible Medical Officer Haydock Racecourse (occasional only) Jockey Club Certified Racecourse RMO
+* **2005 – 2007:** Responsible Medical Officer Haydock Racecourse Jockey Club Certified Racecourse RMO

 ## CONTINUING MEDICAL EDUCATION – COURSES/MEETINGS

 (2005 – present, courses prior to 2005 omitted for brevity, details of these on request)

+### 2016
+* EHI Live (invited speaker) - November 2016, Birmingham NEC
+* NHS Hack Day - October 2016, Newcastle
+* NHS Innovation Expo - September 2016, Manchester Central
+* Digital Health Leadership Summit - February 2016, Midlands
+* CCIO Summer School (invited speaker) - July 2016, Leeds University

+### 2015

+* EHI Live (invited speaker) - November 2016, Birmingham NEC
+* NHS Innovation Expo (invited speaker - prize winner)- September 2015, Manchester Central

 ### 2014

+* EHI Live (speaker) - November 2014, Birmingham NEC
 * Advanced Paediatric Life Support (Recertification)
 * Advanced Life Support and Advanced Trauma Life Support (as Instructor)
 * The GP Update Course, 1 day, Manchester